Have a Question?Give us a call to discuss your problem or fill out the form below.

 Pain ranges from dull to sharp, depending upon the level of irritation and compression of the nail

-When it comes to foot fungus, many of my patients have been told myths about fungal infections that are completely untrue (such as the idea that you have some terrible fungal disease that you can spread to family members or whatever).
-Completely false.
+When it comes to foot fungus, many of my patients have been told myths about fungal infections that are completely untrue.
+Such as the idea that you have some terrible, contagious disease that you can spread to family members or others – Completely false.

 So, let’s start off on what causes a fungal infection in toenails.
 I tell my patients, there’s some good news and bad news with foot fungus.
 First, pressure is really the culprit behind some of the thick dark toenails included the dreaded black toenail.
 And, 9 times out of 10, it’s the pressure against the shoe.
 For instance, my runners or folks with tight shoes, that constant beating on a toenail will make it thicker because toenails are the same protein as callouses and if you have pressure on a certain area, it will make a thick callous.
 So, if you have pressure on a toenail, it will respond and get thicker and darker even when there’s not a fungal infection.